morind/cityzendata.github.io/_drafts/Recognize_activity_accelerometer.md

 <h1>Decision Trees, Random Forest and Multinomial Logistic Regression</h1>
-We want to determine the user's activity from data.
+Just te recapp : we want to determine the user's activity from data.
 And the possible activities are : walking, jogging, sitting, standing, downstairs and upstairs.
+So it is a classification problem.

-After aggregating all these data, we will use a training data set to create predictive models using classification algorithms (supervised learning).
+After aggregating all these data, we are going to use now a training data set to create predictive models using some of famous classification algorithms.
 And then we will involve predictions for the activity performed by users.

-Here are the implementation of the Random Forest, Gradient-Boosted Trees and Multinomial Logistic Regression methods using [MLlib](https://spark.apache.org/docs/1.3.0/mllib-guide.html), the Spark’s scalable machine learning library.
+In our case I decided to use the implementation of the Random Forest, Gradient-Boosted Trees and Multinomial Logistic Regression methods using [MLlib](https://spark.apache.org/docs/1.3.0/mllib-guide.html), the Spark’s scalable machine learning library.

-The algorithms are applyied on 4 classes : Jogging, Walking, Standing and Sitting.
+The algorithms are applyied on 6 classes : Jogging, Walking, Standing, Sitting, Downstairs and Upstairs.

+*Remark* : with the chosen features we have bad results to predict upstairs and dowstairs.
+So we need to define more relevant features to have a better prediction model.

 Here below the code which shows how to load our dataset, split it into trainData and testData.